telerik/maui-docs/controls/button/button-overview.md

 * **Creating circle button**: You can create a circular button by adjusting the Width, Height and BorderRadius of RadButton.
 See the [How To: Create Circle Button] ({%slug button-howto-create-circle-button%}) topic for more details.

-* **Theming support**: RadButton comes with built-in theming support that helps you achieve a look consistent with the other controls from the Telerik UI for Xamarin suite.

 ## See Also

 - [Key Features]({%slug button-key-features%})